gaultier/blog/observe_sql_queries_in_go_with_dtrace.md

 SELECT courier_messages.body, courier_messages.channel, courier_messages.created_at, courier_messages.id, courier_messages.nid, courier_messages.recipient, courier_messages.send_count, courier_messages.status, courier_messages.subject, courier_messages.template_data, courier_messages.template_type, courier_messages.type, courier_messages.updated_at FROM courier_messages AS courier_messages WHERE nid=?
 AND ("courier_messages"."created_at" < ?
 OR ("courier_messages"."created_at" = ?
 AND "courier_messages"."id" > ?))
 ORDER BY "courier_messages"."created_at" DESC, "courier_messages"."id" ASC LIMIT 11
 ```

 Which is already very useful in my opinion.
+But wouldn't it be nice to also see which arguments were passed to the query?

 ## Level 2: See string query arguments